 Low current ratio values, even below 1.00, do not necessarily signal a financial crisis for the firm.
 The ability to repay short-term obligations is determined not just by the firm’s current assets, but also by its cash flows.

-Firms with high enough cash flow may be able to maintain relatively low current asset balances and still comfortably repay short-term liabilities.
+Firms with high enough cash flow may be able to maintain lower current assets and still comfortably repay short-term debts.
 For example, a firm with mostly cash sales and high inventory turnover will typically have low accounts receivable and inventory balances.

 If we assume that the firm reinvests its cash inflows, then this firm will have low current assets.
 However, due to the nature of its business (cash sales and rapid inventory turnover), this firm is probably quite liquid – even if it has high current liabilities.